-The Regional District of Okanagan-Similkameen (RDOS) will be conducting a routine inspection and cleaning of the treated water storage reservoir in Naramata during the week of March 28, 2022.
-The RDOS is providing this Information Notice to all Naramata water system users as there is the potential for a change in water quality during the period of this work (see over).
+The Regional District of Okanagan-Similkameen (RDOS) will be conducting a routine inspection and cleaning of two of the treated water storage reservoirs in Naramata during the week of February 28, 2023.
+The RDOS is providing this Information Notice to all Naramata water system users as there is the potential for a change in water quality during the period of this work.